Student Financial Aid

 Student Initial Eligibility Requirements

 Federal financial aid is not available to international students unless they are eligible non-citizens.
-Eligible non-citizens must provide current documentation of immigration status prior to applying for financial aid.
+Eligible non-citizens must provide current documentation of immigration status before applying for financial aid.
 To be eligible to receive most need-based aid, students must meet the following requirements:

 • Demonstrate financial need